-The principles set forth in this document describe how Directors should conduct themselves.
+The principles set forth in this document describe how Directors should handle ethical issues and conduct themselves, and how to recognize and escalate concerns regarding potentially unethical conduct.
 This Code does not address every expectation or condition regarding proper and ethical business conduct.
-Each Director is expected to comply with the letter and spirit of this Code.
-Good common sense is the best guide.
+Each Director is required to comply with the letter and spirit of this Code, and other applicable MetLife and Board policies, and in accordance with all laws, rules and regulations of the countries in which MetLife engages in business.

 No code or policy can anticipate every situation that may arise.
 Accordingly, this Code is intended to serve as a source of guiding principles for Directors.
-Directors are encouraged to bring questions about particular circumstances that may be relevant to one or more of the provisions of this Code to the attention of the Chairman of the Board of Directors, who may consult with inside or outside legal counsel as appropriate.
+Directors are required to report known or suspected violations in accordance with this Code and should bring questions about particular circumstances that may be relevant to one or more of the provisions of this Code to the attention of the Chairman of the Board of Directors, who may consult with inside or outside legal counsel as appropriate.